AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/blocks/imageBlock.rst

 Image blocks
 ============

-*(page under construction as image blocks may change in the near-ish future)*

 Image blocks are content blocks that can show one or more images at a time.
 Images make great content, and are extremely useful for many types of tools.